data-science-in-ed/Syllabus/README.md

 ### Learning Objectives:

- * Understand Bayesian Knowledge Tracing
+ * Understand the concepts behind Bayesian Knowledge Tracing

 ### Tasks to be completed: